arinahuque23/Country-API/README.md

 **Visit the website at: https://find-address-vest.surge.sh/**

 ***Technologies Used***
-HTML, CSS, JavaScript: Frontend development
+-React.js: Frontend development
-Country API: Fetching country information
+-Country API: Fetching country information
-Local Storage: Saving and retrieving data locally in the browser
+-Local Storage: Saving and retrieving data locally in the browser